Conservation and restoration of copper-based objects: Chalcocite and covellite

-In urban areas, when copper is exposed to sulphur gases in humid air, copper(I) and (II) sulphides are occasionally found.
+In urban areas, when copper is exposed to sulfur gases in humid air, copper(I) and (II) sulphides are occasionally found.
 The formation of chalcocite is unlikely, except under unusual conditions.
 But, in each case, the exact composition and form of the mineral have not been identified.
 It was suggested that chalcocite was the initial form, and later, it was oxidized to covellite and co-existed with brochantite since Cu^{+} is rapidly oxidised to Cu^{2+} in open environments.

 Brochantite

-Basic copper sulphate is nearly always the most common component of the patina formed in an urban environment.
+Basic copper sulfate is nearly always the most common component of the patina formed in an urban environment.
 Posnjakite works as a precursor for the formation of brochantite.
-This process is characteristic of urban and rural environments where sulphate deposition predominates, with minimal chloride influence.
+This process is characteristic of urban and rural environments where sulfate deposition predominates, with minimal chloride influence.
 Sometimes, another precursor, langite, is observed together with posnjakite, especially in less polluted and more humid conditions.
 In rare cases, strandbergite also acts as a precursor.